lbdyck/ezmenu/README.md

 ### Installation

 1. Execute the $RECV member to create the EXEC and PANELS datasets
+   - applies only if you get this package from the www.cbttape.org
-2. Copy the EXEC library into a library in your SYSEXEC (or SYSPROC) library concatenation in your TSO/ISPF Logon Procedure.
+3. Copy the EXEC library into a library in your SYSEXEC (or SYSPROC) library concatenation in your TSO/ISPF Logon Procedure.
 3. Copy the PANELS library into a library in your ISPPLIB library concatenation in your TSO/ISPF Logon Procedure.